 Department Chair of Management, Marketing and Public Administration

-Dr. David Abrahams is an Assistant Professor and Coordinator of the Master of Public Administration (MPA) Program.
-Dr. Abrahams background is in Public Administration with an emphasis on program planning, analysis, implementation and evaluation.
+Dr. David Abrahams is an Associate Professor and Department Chair of Management, Marketing, Public Administration and Entrepreneurship Programs.
+Dr. Abrahams background is in Public Policy and Administration with an emphasis on program planning, analysis, implementation and evaluation.
 Area of interest is in research methodology, healthcare administration policies, Social Entrepreneurship.

 His last project before joining Bowie State University involved working with a drug delivery company, creating healthcare revenue application models and higher education partnership models.
 The project goal were to create drug delivery applications through the acquisition of knowledge that improve the overall health and nutrition of infants, children and pregnant women in the rural poor areas of India, Africa and Asia.